rffrasca/PDFKeeper/README.md

 * Apply a category to selected document records and when PDF documents are uploaded.
 * Set the flag state on a selected document record and when PDF documents are uploaded to mark for follow-up.
 * Add notes to a selected document record that can include the date, time, and database user account name.
 All notes can be edited and are indexed by the database.
-* Search for document records by String, Author, Subject, Author and Subject, Category, or Date Added.
-In addition to search capabilities, the entire database can be queried or only query document records that are flagged.
+* Search for document records by Text, Selections (Author/Subject/Category), or Date Added.
+In addition, the user can list document records that are flagged or all document records in the database.
 * With PDFKeeper, the following functions can be performed on a selected document record: PDF document viewing with the bundled or default viewer; flag document state management; notes viewing and editing; keywords, PDF preview image, and PDF text are also displayed for viewing.
 * Export selected PDF documents with their category, notes, and flag state from the database for easy importing.

-These features are available in version 5.0.x.
+These features are available in version 6.0.0.

 ### Client Requirements and Compatible Database Management Systems
 Listed on the release page for each available version.